 Aromatherapy Tips For Winter Skin Care Protection

-The last few weeks here in the U.K. have seen temperatures both above and below typical seasonal averages, making it tricky to know just what to wear to keep warm outside.
+The weather here in the U.K. is still all over the place, with temperatures both above and below typical seasonal averages, making it tricky to know just what to wear to keep warm outdoors.

 However, make certain that you don’t skimp on your skin care protection when the weather turns milder since it takes time for the skin to respond to any remedial action that you take in response to colder weather.
 Prevention is always better than cure.

 Maintaining a regular winter skin care regimen is vitally important to ensure your skin receives all the nutrients and protection it needs every single day to remain healthy and hydrated.
 Failing to do this can wreak havoc on your skin causing sore, dry, and cracking skin patches that can be difficult to restore if they are left untreated.

 At this time of year it’s all too easy to get caught in a cycle of dry and flaky skin that progresses to sensitive skin, eczema, or even worse as the acid mantle protecting your skin is disrupted, thereby allowing bacteria to penetrate and cause infection.

 Even being indoors during the winter can be challenging for your skin.
 Central heating keeps us warm and cosy in the house while its cold outside, but it has a very drying effect on the skin, over time.
 In fact, during the winter months our skin can lose up to 25% of its normal moisture levels due to the climate outdoors and drying central heating indoors.
 It’s easy to see why you need to adjust your regular beauty regime to avoid itchy, flaky, dehydrated skin during winter.